espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 **Function:**

-Obtain the configuration of each connection where the ESP device runs as an SSL client.
+Query the configuration of each connection where the ESP device runs as an SSL client.

 **Command:**